CloudLabs-MOC/azuredevopslabs/labs/vstsextend/kubernetes/readme_03.md

    ii.
 Create AKS using the latest version available

     ```bash
-    az aks create --resource-group akshandsonlab --name <unique-aks-cluster-name> --kubernetes-version $version --generate-ssh-keys --location <region>
+    az aks create --resource-group <rg-name> --name <unique-aks-cluster-name> --kubernetes-version $version --generate-ssh-keys --location <region>
     ```

-   - Note: Enter a unique AKS cluster name.
+   - Note: Enter the name of the provided resource group.
+Enter a unique AKS cluster name.
 AKS name must contain between 3 and 31 characters inclusive.
 The name can contain only letters, numbers, and hyphens.
 The name must start with a letter and must end with a letter or a number.
 The AKS deployment may take 10-15 minutes

 1. **Deploy Azure Container Registry(ACR)**: Run the below command to create your own private container registry using Azure Container Registry (ACR).